 There are many reasons that a baby may be sleeping through or not, we will explore the main three:

-- Night time routine.
-Establishing a nighttime routine can help baby to: know what to expect and feel soothed and comforted; feel safe and relax; get sleepy and trigger their body’s natural sleep hormones.
 The key to an effective night time routine is consistency so that your baby starts to learn what’s happening next and feels safe.
-One idea for a nighttime routine is: begin with a bath; get dry and a clean nappy; apply baby lotion; new pyjamas; feed; swaddle; sing a lullaby; turn on white noise; lay down awake but drowsy.
+One idea for a nighttime routine is: begin with a bath; get dry and a clean nappy; apply baby lotion; new pyjamas; feed; swaddle or sleeping bag; sing a lullaby; turn on white noise; lay down awake but drowsy.

 If my baby doesn’t sleep through the night is it a bad thing?